Skip to Content

 Above Average

-While the ETF has only been around since May 2017, JPMorgan has honed its conservative approach over multiple decades managing ultrashort duration strategies for institutional clients.
-The strategy is typical in its marriage of top-down views with bottom-up security selection but its approach that strikes a balance between money markets and longer-term strategies sets this ETF apart from most ultrashort peers that do not lean on a dedicated liquidity platform.
+Although this ETF was only launched in 2017, J.P.
+Morgan has honed its conservative approach over multiple decades managing ultrashort and liquidity strategies for institutional clients.
+The strategy is typical in its marriage of top-down views with bottom-up security selection, yet its approach relies on active decision-making and strikes a balance between traditional cash markets and longer-term bonds to set this strategy apart from most ultrashort peers that don’t draw on dedicated liquidity specialists.

-The comanagers begin with the broader team’s monthly view on macro factors and expected scenarios that drive the ETF’s six-month outlook and inform duration, yield curve, sector, and liquidity positioning.
-The team dynamically adjusts yield curve and duration, which is typically less than one year.
-Corporate-backed and securitized debt receives the most focus despite the sectors’ absence from the ICE BofA 3-Month U.S. Treasury Bill Index benchmark.
-A function of issuance needs for short-term financing, financials dominate the portfolio, but JPMorgan’s small army of investment-grade credit analysts vet each holding, assigning an internal rating to each issuer.
+The team’s monthly macro forecast drives the six-month outlook and informs duration, sector, and liquidity positioning.
+The comanagers then dynamically adjust yield curve and duration, a measure of interest-rate sensitivity, which is typically shorter than one year.
+Investment-grade, corporate-backed, and securitized debt receive the most focus despite these sectors’ absence from the ICE BofA 3-Month US Treasury Bill Index.
+Higher issuance and short-term financing needs for financials make these companies a prominent fixture in the portfolio, normally between 20% and 50% of assets (not including commercial paper).
+J.P.
+Morgan’s sizable investment-grade credit analyst team vets each holding and assigns it an internal rating.

-This team is sensitive to the ETF’s liquidity profile, typically holding between 15% and 35% in securities that mature in less than one year; this stake includes cash, money markets, certificates of deposit, and commercial paper.
+Liquidity is paramount.
+The strategy typically holds more than half of its assets in securities that mature in less than one year; this stake includes cash, money markets, certificates of deposit, and commercial paper.

 Rated on Published on